mypreview/woo-additional-terms/readme.txt

 We welcome contributions in various forms, such as bug reporting, testing, and providing detailed feedback.
 You can check out our [GitHub development repository](https://github.com/mypreview/woo-additional-terms "GitHub development repository") for more information.

-= What is your opinion about the concept behind this plugin? = If you enjoyed using this plugin, we would greatly appreciate your feedback in the form of a [5-star rating](https://wordpress.org/support/plugin/woo-additional-terms/reviews/ "Rate Woo Additional Terms 5 stars").
+= What is your opinion about the concept behind this plugin? = If you enjoyed using this plugin, we would greatly appreciate your feedback in the form of a [5-star rating](https://wordpress.org/support/plugin/woo-additional-terms/reviews/ "Rate Additional Terms for WooCommerce 5 stars").
 Your rating will help us improve and continue providing high-quality services.
 Thank you!

-= Does Woo Additional Terms have a pro or premium version? = Yes, it does.
-The [Woo Additional Terms PRO](https://woocommerce.com/products/additional-terms-pro "Woo Additional Terms (PRO)") is available as an upgrade and offers additional features and third-party integrations.
+= Does Additional Terms have a pro or premium version? = Yes, it does.
+The [Additional Terms PRO](https://woocommerce.com/products/additional-terms-pro "Additional Terms (PRO)") is available as an upgrade and offers additional features and third-party integrations.

 == Screenshots ==
 1. Additional terms and condition checkbox on the WooCommerce checkout page.